 What are Organic Shingles?

-The cellulose fibers, such as paper, wood fiber, and other organic materials, were soaked in asphalt until they swelled up to around 170% of their existing weight and then covered with ceramic granules.
 This manufacturing process made them heavier than traditional three-tab asphalt shingles, which was both a pro and a con.
 While they were heavier to carry and heavier on the roof structure, they were stronger than regular three-tab shingles and less likely to blow away.
+The organic materials were also supposed to be greener than regular asphalt.

 Because of the amount of asphalt they contained and their weight, they were designed to stand up to hail, strong winds, and other weather extremes.
 Organic shingles were a staple in the Midwest and Northeast because of their durability in harsh climates compared to regular three-tab shingles.